Dylan-Eckert/CT100/courses/Setting up your dev environment.md

 1. You stage the files, adding snapshots of them to your staging area.
 1. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

+#### Branch
+Git has a concept of branching a code repository.
+Branching is kind of like creating a copy on your local computer.
+But this copy has a reference to the main code repository giving us the ability to merge any changes back into our main repo.
+Branches allow developers to work on code without changing the master repository.
+You can and should branch code to build a feature, or to  fix a bug, or test an idea.
+At any time, you can delete your branch without having any affect on the main repository.
+Basically you should always branch a repo if you are going to change it.
+This is SOOOOOO important.

+#### Merging
+So we just talked about branches and now we need to bring our changes back into the main repo.
+This happens when we merge code.
+We will get deeper into this later because, right now, we will allow GiHub to do all this for us.

 ### GitHub
 GitHub is a code hosting platform for git that promotes collaboration.
 It lets you and others work together on projects from anywhere.
 You can create projects for just about anything.
 I use GitHub to hold the code my projects, to let me contribute to the code on other projects, to keep track of my computers configuration files, and to even plan events.